TheSaneCynic/esohman.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Language Teachnology, University of Helsinki, Finland, January 1, 2016 - February, 2021 (expected)
-  * Topic: Multi-dimensional cross-lingual sentiment analysis (working title)
+  * Topic: The Language of Emotions: Building and Applying Computational Methods for Emotion Detection for English and Beyond

 * M.A. in English (Linguistics), Linnaeus University, Sweden, 2015
   * Recent Changes in Indefinite Pronouns with Human Reference: A Diachronic Corpus Study